Adopt, Adopting a Bulgarian infant or child. Bulgaria adoption program.

 Program and Process

 Parents hoping to adopt waiting children with moderate to severe special needs or upward of six years old may be able to complete their process in about 12 months from dossier registration in Bulgaria.
-One or both parents need to make two short trips, approximately 7 days in-country, longer if adopting children from separate regions.
+One or both parents need to make two short trips, the first being approximately 7 days and the second trip approximately 10-12 days in-country, longer if adopting children from separate regions.
 Families may also request their child to be escorted to the US after the child has received a US entry visa.
 Each case will be unique and a quote of escort expenses can be made only at the time the child is ready to enter the US.
 Visas are not required for travel to Bulgaria.

 Bulgaria shares borders with Serbia, Macedonia, Romania, Greece, and Turkey.
 Two mountain ranges and two great valleys mark the topography of Bulgaria, a country the size of Tennessee and situated on the Black Sea.
 The Maritsa is Bulgaria's principal river, and the Danube also flows through the country.
 Interestingly, Bulgaria has dominated the world market of rose oil so precious to the perfume industry for many years.
 The rose-growing area between Klisura and Kazanlak produces seventy percent of the world’s attar - or extract - of roses.
 Considering that perfumeries’ pay more than $45 million a year for this, it’s not surprising that roses are known as "Bulgaria’s gold".
 Bulgarians are warm and hearty people, renowned for their hospitality to foreigners, famous for their respect and good will toward their guests and visitors.
 They are ready to open their hospitable doors to those willing to share the rich traditions and folklore, agricultural activities, preserved old crafts, and delicious and varied local cuisine.